Sacconi Festival – Folkestone’s National Chamber Music Festival

 “Many of our concerts have been in St Mary and St Eanswythe’s church which is an extraordinarily beautiful space and has amazing acoustics.
 So, we came, and have continued coming, and we’re now in our 12th year!”

 “I believe it’s important for people to have access to music.
 It allows us all, whether we’re listening or participating, to feel good!
 Music crosses all boundaries; we don’t need to speak the same language or be of the same culture or religion.
 It goes beyond all of the things that separate people.

 “Ultimately, being involved in music is about having fun and enjoying it, but there’s so much more to it than that.
 It helps in all areas of life, from the development of different parts of the brain to just people being able to get on with others, and being able to work together, it’s such a massively important thing to have access to.”

 Montrose Composers’ Club

 “My wife, Rhian, who manages the Sacconi Festival, came down to Folkestone and heard the Montrose Composers’ Club play.
-She came home and said how their work was really interesting, it gets you thinking and it would be great to collaborate together at some point.
-Organising the Sacconi Festival is a huge thing, and we always seem to run out of time to do everything we want to do, but this year we’ve managed to meet and put on a concert of original, contemporary music.
+She came home and said how their work was really interesting.
+We thought it would be great to collaborate together at some point.
+Organising the Sacconi Festival is a huge thing, and we always seem to run out of time to do everything we want to do!
+However, this year we’ve managed to meet and put on a concert of original, contemporary music.

 The Sacconi Festival is an annual event in Folkestone in the second weekend in May.